Bag of Attributes for Video Event Retrieval: Experiments and Results

-But, in case of the event 13 (see Figure~\ref{fig:jurassic}), there are lots of similar positive videos, specially recorded at the entrance of the ride, as shown in Figure~\ref{fig:jurassic-park-yes-all}.
-This scene is repeated in many videos and probably helped our method.
-Negative videos do not contain the same entrance, as shown in Figure~\ref{fig:jurassic-park-not-all}.

-Analyzing videos of the event 8 (see Figures~\ref{fig:madonna}), we can see that most positive videos are focusing on the main stage (Figure~\ref{fig:madonna-yes-all}).
-Therefore, there are lots of similar scenes.
-Negative videos include other Madonna concerts at different stages.
-Also, they usually show people, news and some other things related to the concert, but not just the main stage (Figure~\ref{fig:madonna-not-all}).

-We believe that our method outperformed the baselines because the proposed BoA representation carries semantic information.
-On the other hand, our method does not include temporal information and we think such feature is important to recognize some types of events.
+We believe that BoA outperformed MMV because the BoA representation carries semantic information.
+The explicit enconding of object occurrences in the BoA representations may have created a better feature space separability for videos of different events.
+On the other hand, BoA does not include temporal information and we think such feature is important to recognize some types of events.
+Unlike BoA, CTE is a more complex method that exploits the temporal information of a video.
+For that reason, CTE is better than MMV and BoA for describing events composed by repeatable small sequences, like the event 9 (\textit{``Presidential victory speech of Barack Obama 2008''}).

+Similar to the pooling step of the BoA model, the reasoning behind CTE is to summarize a set of frame vectors in a single video vector.
+However, different from average and max pooling, CTE is able to encode the temporal order of a frame sequence.
+Therefore, in the same sense of MMV+CTE, BoA and CTE are complementary and could be combined in order to obtain a more discriminant representation.
+For that, we could use CTE instead of max pooling to summarize the frame vectors in the BoA model.

+The key advantage of the BoA model is its computational efficiency in terms of space occupation and similarity computation time.
+Since the time required to compute the similarity among videos is hardware dependent (i.e., with faster hardware the computational speed increases and the running time decreases) and the source codes of all the baselines methods are not available, it is challenging to perform a fair comparison of performance in relation to BoA.
+Table~\ref{tab:complexity} compares the BoA model with the baseline methods with respect to the computational complexity for similarity computation and space requirements.
+In this way, we can investigate the relative difference of performance among such approaches.

+As we can observe, the time complexities for both similarity computation and space occupation of CTE and MMV+CTE grows at least linear with the video length.
+For all the other methods, the computational costs are constant and, hence, they are independent of the video duration.
+Although MMV is the most compact (i.e., only 512 dimensions), its performance was one of the worst, yielding the second lowest avg-mAP of 33.4\% (see Figure~\ref{fig:avg-map}).
+Clearly, BoA is much more efficient than the baselines, since it is the second most compact (i.e., less than double of MMV), but the most effective, yielding the highest avg-mAP of 38.1\%.